Scordo/TS3QueryLib.Net/README.md

 Releases can be found here:
 * https://ts3querylib.codeplex.com/releases

-**A version for ".Net Core" can be found here:** https://github.com/Scordo/TS3QueryLib.Net.Core
+**A version for ".Net Core" or .Net 4.6.1 and up can be found here:** https://github.com/Scordo/TS3QueryLib.Net.Core